-Workaround: Workaround: Software should not generate misaligned stack frames for use with IRET.
 Status: For the steppings affected, see the Summary Tables of Changes.

-AP68.
-Performance Monitoring Event FP_ASSIST May Not be Accurate Problem: Performance monitoring event FP_ASSIST (11H) may be inaccurate as assist events will be counted twice per actual assist in the following specific cases: - FADD and FMUL instructions with a NaN(Not a Number) operand and a memory operand - FDIV instruction with zero operand value in memory In addition, an assist event may be counted when DAZ (Denormals-Are-Zeros) and FTZ (Flush-To-Zero) flags are turned on even though no actual assist occurs.
-Implication: The counter value for the performance monitoring event FP_ASSIST (11H) may be larger than expected.
+AJ65.
+Performance Monitoring Event FP_ASSIST May Not be Accurate Problem: Performance monitoring event FP_ASSIST (11H) may be inaccurate as assist events may be counted twice per actual assist in the following specific cases: · FADD and FMUL instructions with a NaN (Not a Number) operand and a memory operand FDIV instruction with zero operand value in memory In addition, an assist event may be counted when DAZ (Denormals-Are-Zeros) and FTZ (Flush-To-Zero) flags are turned on even though no actual assist occurs.
+The counter value for the performance monitoring event FP_ASSIST (11H) may be Implication: larger than expected.
 The size of the error is dependent on the number of occurrences of the above conditions while the event is active.
-Workaround: None identified.

 Status: For the steppings affected, see the Summary Tables of Changes.
-AP69.
-CPL-Qualified BTS May Report Incorrect Branch-From Instruction Address Problem: CPL (Current Privilege Level)-qualified BTS (Branch Trace Store) may report incorrect branch-from instruction address under the following conditions: - Either BTS_OFF_OS[9] or BTS_OFF_USR[10] is selected in IA32_DEBUGCTLC MSR (1D9H) - Privilege-level transitions occur between CPL > 0 and CPL 0 or vice versa.
-Implication: Due to this erratum, the From address reported by BTS may be incorrect for the described conditions.
-Workaround: None identified.
+AJ66.
+CPL-Qualified BTS May Report Incorrect Branch-From Instruction Record From Address Problem: CPL (Current Privilege Level)-gualified BTS (Branch Trace Store) may report incorrect branch-from instruction record From address under the following conditions: • Either BTS OFF OS[9] or BTS OFF USR[10] is selected in IA32 DEBUGCTL MSR (1D9H) • Privilege-level transitions occur between CPL > 0 and CPL 0 or vice versa.
+Due to this erratum, the From address reported by BTS may be incorrect for the Implication: described conditions.